Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 <p align="center"><img alt="Predictive Experiment Graph" src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/classifier/predictive_experiment_graph.PNG?raw=true"></p>

+Each time a user requests to load a web page, Contoso Mart's Azure Function calls the web service to predict whether the user would click on an offer for each of the 25 products.
+The web service returns the probability of clickthrough for each product, which Azure Functions uses to identify the three products of greatest potential interest to the customer.
+The Azure Function uses this information, along with rules provided by the retailer about which offers to prioritize, to choose the final offer to be displayed.
+Finally, the offer selected by the Azure Function is embedded into the webpage.
+Contoso Mart could also precalculate and store offer recommendations for each user to further reduce latency.

-Each time a user requests to load a web page, Contoso Mart's web app calls the predicted AML web service to request a recommendation.
-The web service returns the identifier for a personalized offer, which is used during page rendering to add the offer's image and hyperlink to a page template.
-To monitor the personalized offers' efficacy, Contoso Mart continues to record all clickthrough events to Azure Blob Storage, from which they are regularly transferred to SQL Data Warehouse for long-term storage, analysis, and display via a Power BI dashboard.
+To monitor the personalized offers' efficacy, Contoso Mart continues to record all clickthrough events to Azure Blob Storage, from which they are regularly transferred to DocumentDB for long-term storage, analysis, and display via a Power BI dashboard.